AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 > Zero can be used to indicate a non-existing transient nullifier, as this value can never serve as the counter of a nullifier.
 It corresponds to the _counter_start_ of the first function call.

-3. It verifies that the private call requests include:
+It verifies that the private call requests include:

 - All requests from the previous iteration's public inputs except for the top one.
 - All requests present in the app circuit's public inputs.

-4. It checks that the hashes and the lengths for both encrypted and unencrypted logs are accumulated as follows:

-- New log hash = `hash(prev_hash, cur_hash)`
-  - If either hash is zero, the new hash will be `prev_hash | cur_hash`
-- New log length = `prev_length + cur_length`

-5. It ensures that the following arrays are empty:

-- Public read requests.
-- Public update requests.

 #### Verifying the constant data.